kluo/edx-documentation/en_us/release_notes/source/documentation/index.rst

 Building and Running an edX Course
 ==================================

-The guide now includes a new section about creating different course experiences for students in different cohorts.
+This guide now includes a new section about creating different course experiences for students who are assigned to different cohorts.
 For more information, see `Creating Cohort-Specific Courseware`_.

 =================================
 edX Platform Developer's Guide